 « Back to Glossary

 Social media platform: A leading social media platform leveraged cloud analytics for real-time monitoring of trending topics, detecting spam or abusive content and recommending relevant accounts to users.

-Consumer goods company: The consumer goods conglomerate harnessed cloud analytics platforms to gain insights into market trends and consumer behaviors.
+Consumer goods company: The consumer goods conglomerate harnessed a cloud-based analytics platform to gain insights into market trends and consumer behaviors.
 Analyzing data from social media conversations, product reviews and sales data helped them make informed decisions regarding product launches and marketing strategies.

-Manufacturing: A European manufacturing company used a cloud analytics platform for fraud detection in employee expense claims and expenses to ensure the transparency and integrity of its financial processes.
+Manufacturing: A European manufacturing company used cloud analytics for fraud detection in employee expense claims and expenses to ensure the transparency and integrity of its financial processes.

+« Back to Glossary